-The social wasps are in the Vespidae family. there are 4000 species world wide, and seven species in Britain.
-Their life cycle is similar to Bumblebees, in that it is annual, with only the newly mated queens surviving the winter by hibernating.
+The social wasps are in the Vespidae family. there are 4000 species world wide, and eight species in Britain.
+Their life cycle is similar to Bumblebees, in that it is annual, with only the newly mated queens surviving the winter by hibernating (see for recent changes in Hawaii and New Zealand).
 Wasp queens do not hibernate underground as bumblebees do, but usually choose a dry, cool, sheltered spot.
+I regularly find queens hanging on by their jaws to the underside of logs in my wood pile.
 Adults range in size from 10 - 30 mm long.

 Head, thorax and abdomen with orange/brown instead of yellow/brown

 Q 17 - 20, W 12 - 16, M 13 - 17

 Flies March - Sep

 3 small black spots between eyes.
 Nest in cavities and holes in the ground.
 Nest size can reach a diameter of 1.8 m and contain thousands of individuals.

 Q 16 - 19, W 11 - 15, M 13 - 17

 Flies Apr - Sep